http4k/http4k/src/docs/cookbook/websockets/index.md

     compile group: "org.http4k", name: "http4k-server-jetty", version: "3.1.3"
 ```

+**http4k** provides Websocket support using a simple, consistent, typesafe, and testable API on supported server backends (see above).
+Websocket communication consists of 3 main concepts:

+1. `WsHandler` - represented as a typealias: `WsHandler =  (Request) -> WsConsumer?`.
+This is responsible for matching an HTTP request to a websocket.
+1. `WsConsumer` - represented as a typealias: `WsConsumer = (WebSocket) -> Unit`.
+This function is called on connection of a websocket and allow the API user to react to events coming from the connected websocket.
+1. `WsMessage` - a message which is sent or received on a websocket.
+This message can take advantage of the typesafety accorded to other entities in http4k by using the Lens API.

 ### Mixing HTTP and Websockets [<img class="octocat" src="/img/octocat-32.png"/>](https://github.com/http4k/http4k/blob/master/src/docs/cookbook/websockets/example_polyhandler.kt)
 Both Websockets and Http handlers in **http4k** are routed using a similar path-based API:
 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/cookbook/websockets/example_polyhandler.kt"></script>